 - Impressions click-through rate (CTR): How often users watched a video after seeing your thumbnails (based on logged-in impressions).

-- Views from impressions: This measures how often viewers watched your videos after seeing them on YouTube.
+- Views from impressions: How often viewers watched your videos after seeing them on YouTube.

 - Watch time from impressions: Watch time that originated from people who saw your videos and clicked them on YouTube.

 There are two main places that YouTube users will see suggested videos: on the homepage and while watching other videos.
 These recommendations are made using YouTube’s algorithm, but the algorithm works differently for each of these spaces.